 Narcissistic personality disorder involves a distorted self-image.
 Emotions can be unstable and intense, and there is excessive concern with vanity, prestige, power, and personal adequacy.
 There also tends to be a lack of empathy and an exaggerated sense of superiority.

-Narcissistic personality disorder, also known as NPD, is a personality disorder in which the individual has a distorted self image, unstable and intense emotions, is overly preoccupied with vanity, prestige, power and personal adequacy, lacks empathy, and has an exaggerated sense of superiority.
-NPD is closely associated with egocentrism - a personality characteristic in which people see themselves and their interests and opinions as the only ones that really matter.
+Narcissistic personality disorder (NPD) is closely associated with egocentrism, a personality characteristic in which people see themselves and their interests and opinions as the only ones that really matter.

-People with narcissistic personality disorder are not interested in the feelings of others - they lack empathy; they are unable to feel or appreciate feelings which are not their own.
+People with NPD have limited interest in the feelings of others.
+They lack empathy and are unable to feel or appreciate feelings that are not their own.

-The US National Library of Medicine1 describes a person with narcissistic personality disorder as having an excessive sense of self-importance, an intense preoccupation with themselves, and no empathy for others.
+According to the United States' National Library of Medicine, a person with NPD has an excessive sense of self-importance, an intense preoccupation with themselves, and a lack of empathy for others.

 The term comes from a character in Greek mythology, called Narcissus.
 He saw his reflection in a pool of water and fell in love with it.